nlauchande/shuri/capstore_proposal.md

 The solution for this project will consistist of the following :

 1. The solution will be predictions of each feature of the dataset with the test set data submitted to the kaggle competion.
-2. A notebook depicting the solution process.
+2. A notebook depicting the solution process as outlined by this process.
-3. A software protype of an ML system that will productionize the solution.
+3. A software protype of an ML system that will productionize the solution with the following features :
+         - Setup a new transaction pipeline pipeline
+         - Setup training
+         - Productionize batch + api serving layer

 ### Benchmark Model